brite-code/brite/docs/spec/src/declarations/classes.md

 The optional {GenericParameters} specify some type parameters.
 These generic types and their bounds can specialize the class so the programmer can build data structures which abstract over a category of types instead of a single type.

 The optional {FunctionParameters[Constructor]} specifies some data that makes up the class.
-This data may be retrieved when the class is destructured with a {Pattern}.
+This data may be retrieved when the class is deconstructed with a {Pattern}.

 All of the identifiers bound in {FunctionParameters[Constructor]} are exposed as class fields.
 Accessible through the `this` variable in methods.
 Not all of the class data must be bound to fields.
 To bind no fields one may use {BindingPatternHole}.